Fathijem/Cyber-intern-1/README.md

 ## 🎯 Objectives

-- Build and configure a SIEM lab with Elastic Stack and Wazuh.
+- Build and configure a SIEM lab with Elastic Stack.
 - Simulate 10 real-world attack techniques.
 - Forward and analyze logs from Windows and Linux systems.
 - Detect threats using Sysmon, Winlogbeat, and Elastic SIEM.